Promote an Event

 Consider your audience.
 What information will they need?
 Is your event designed to appeal to students?
 If it is intended for the people outside the University, include links to maps, parking information and disability access.

-Add your events to both the U Events Calendar and AHC Events Calendar at one time:
+Add your events to both the U Events Calendar and Health Sciences Events Calendar at one time:

 - Go to events.umn.edu